-Titans’ sophomore making name on dominant defense - Port Arthur News
+Sophomore Darrell Thornton uses high IQ, work ethic to help key dominant Memorial defense - Port Arthur News

 Ever since, he has been a key contributor to the district’s most dominant defense.

 “I’m young, but I feel like I know a lot about the game,” Thornton said.
-“I feel like I can go out and play well and be a big part of the team.”
+“I feel like I can go out, play well and be a big part of the team.”

+Head coach Brian Morgan said the sophomore is a “really intelligent guy,” and the thing coaches like most about him is he doesn’t make the same mistake twice.

-Morgan said he met Thornton when he was in the eighth grade.
+Morgan met Thornton when he was in the eighth grade.

 “He was a big ol’ kid playing 7-on-7,” he said.
 “He was playing free safety and he told me he was a safety.
 I told him he was too big to be playing safety.
 He is a really athletic linebacker.
 He was always a bigger kid, but he was athletic enough.
 He is only going to get better as he gets more offseason and track time in him.”